service-design-tools/sdt-website/_tools/personas.md

     - User Scenarios
     - User Stories
     - Journey Map
-use: >-
+  tutorials:
+    - How to improve an existing service experience?
-  Remember who you design for and get inspired by their specific life and challenges.
+use: Remember who you design for and get inspired by their specific life and challenges.
-reminder: >-
-  Avoid enriching their descriptions with details that are not relevant in that
-  context: they could be misleading.
+reminder: "Avoid enriching their descriptions with details that are not relevant in that context: they could be misleading."
 template:
   file: /assets/images/uploads/personas_template.pdf
   image: /assets/images/uploads/personas-preview.jpg
 poster: /assets/images/uploads/personas_poster.pdf
+guidelines:
+  - step: Find a representative portrait (photo, sketch or image) to represent the profile.
+    warning: Prefer picture taken during the field research to increase authenticity.
+If is not possibile, select carefully the picture avoiding to fall into stereotype (gender, age, ethnicity etc.).
+  - step: Assign a name to each personas and write a meaningful adjective that highlights his/her attitude.
+Finally, add a quote that summarizes your persona's attitude in one sentence.
+  - step: Describe briefly personality, interests and skills of the profile you are drafting by including details that are important in that particular context.
+Highlight his/her needs, goals and obstacles that prevent him/her from reaching his/her purposes.
+    warning: Use the obstacles and frustrations as a starting point to generate ideas.
+  - step: Once you have identified the persona's painpoints, start to list a series of opportunities.
 references:
-  - name: '(1998) Alan Cooper, The Inmates Are Running the Asylum, Sams.'
+  - name: (1998) Alan Cooper, The Inmates Are Running the Asylum, Sams.
-  - name: >-
-      (2009) Frank Long, Real or Imaginary: The effectiveness of using personas in product design, research paper published in the Irish Ergonomics Review, Proceedings of the IES Conference 2009, Dublin
+  - name: "(2009) Frank Long, Real or Imaginary: The effectiveness of using personas in product design, research paper published in the Irish Ergonomics Review, Proceedings of the IES Conference 2009, Dublin"
-  - name: >-
-      (2009) Kim Goodwin, Designing for the Digital Age: How to Create Human-centered Products and Services, John Wiley & Sons.
+  - name: "(2009) Kim Goodwin, Designing for the Digital Age: How to Create Human-centered Products and Services, John Wiley & Sons."
 socialimage: /assets/images/uploads/personas-social-img.png
 ---
 Each persona is a reference model representative of a specific type of users.Technically, they can be called behavioural archetypes when they focus on capturing the different behaviors (e.g. "the conscious chooser") without expressing a defined personality or socio-demographics.
 The more the archetypes assume a realistic feeling (e.g. name, age, household composition, etc.), the more they become real personas, fully expressing the needs, desires, habits and cultural backgrounds of specific groups of users.